Code-Institute-Submissions/soundkissstudio/README.md

 #### WAVE Errors

 index.html
-1 X Linked image missing alternative text on Back to top arrow icon 5 x Missing alt text on Nav bar social media icons and logo
+1 X Linked image missing title on Back to top arrow icon - CORRECTED 5 x Missing title text on Nav bar social media icons and logo - CORRECTED

 about.html
 The above errors were also present on the about page.

-In addition the tool flagged up
-1 x Missing youtube video alt text
-6 x Selected recording icon link alt texts
+In addition the tool flagged up 6 x Selected recording icon links without title texts - CORRECTED

 #### WAVE Alerts